wmhilton-stoplight/platform-docs/docs/1.-setting-up-workspaces/d.inviting-your-team.md

 Product Managers for different teams are the first to be onboarded from their team.
 They tend to onboard other members of their team to start collaborating within their team.
 We recommend giving them the **maker** role.

-Start identifying API teams within your organization and get their API product managers on board.<br/>
+Start identifying API teams within your organization and get their API product managers on board.

 ##### Architect / Designer